 Swissotel Nankai Osaka Quick Review: Excellent Location But Dated Rooms

 The Swissotel Nankai Osaka is a large hotel with over 500 rooms located directly above Nankai Railway’s Namba Station.
-We just got a three-night stay at this hotel in May 2024 and although the location couldn’t be better, other aspects left a lot to be desired.
+We got a three-night stay at this hotel in May 2024 and a one-night stay in November 2024.
+Although the location couldn’t be better, other aspects left a lot to be desired.
 Here’s the quick breakdown of our stay.

 The Good